Explaining how babies are made (and sex)

 As parents, explaining sex to kids can initially feel a bit tricky.
 We all feel awkward and uncomfortable when we first start something new.

-But you stuck at it, never gave up and you got better at it!
+But you stuck at it, never gave up, and got better at it!
 You could confidently put on a nappy that stayed on and didn’t leak, even with those explosive poos!

 Talking to kids about sex is a similar thing.